department-for-transport/coffee-and-coding/event_template.md

 ## Start time

-Please note sessions will normally start __10 minutes__ later than the scheduled start time, this is to allow for setting up.
+Please note, the session will start __10 minutes__ later than the scheduled start time, this is to allow time for setting up.

 ## Live Stream